 Cities are not smarter than they used to be, the difference lies in the way data is collected and especially in the way it is used.
 Big Data and technology are key factors in the concept of smart cities for conducting business and making key decisions.

-The various objects (traffic lights, public transport, warning sensors, etc.) are increasingly linked together by networks to improve their efficiency.
+The various objects and infrastructures (traffic lights, public transportation, warning sensors, etc.) are increasingly linked together by networks to improve their efficiency.
 This is the Internet of Things (IoT), a set of technologies known in everyday life through connected objects.

 It’s all about the data: